- slide 1 of 5

 - Write a thesis statement on the board and instruct students to find five pieces of evidence to support it and five pieces of evidence against it.

 - After writing a persuasive piece, assign each student to write the essay from the opposing viewpoint.

 - Schedule a debate in two rounds.
 After round one, switch sides of the issue.

-- Bring in copies of the National Enquirer, The Globe, The New York Times or other disreputable periodicals and evaluate how these newspapers manipulate evidence.
+- Bring in copies of the National Enquirer, The Globe, The New York Times, or other disreputable periodicals and evaluate how those newspapers manipulate evidence.

 - slide 5 of 5